 “Before you go,” Hera said, “I want the baseball cards returned.
 Give them to me.”

 “What baseball cards?”
 Calamity said.

 “Just give them to me.”

 Calamity withdrew the pictures of Dick Groat and Floyd Robinson from her coat pocket.
-She slapped them into Hera’s outstretched hand.
+She slapped them onto Hera’s outstretched palm.
 “I didn’t want them anyway,” she said.
 Then she gave Hera a belligerent look.
 “And you promised me ten dollars.”

 “Do you expect me to give you money after you stole from my friends?”
 Hera said.
 She stuffed the cards back into her vest pocket.